Heath Town: Heath Town Park

 Heath Town Park is a neighbourhood park that serves the local community.
-The site is a public memorial to the men of Heath Town who gave their lives in the Great War.
+The site is a public memorial to the men of Heath Town who gave their lives in the First World War.
 The park is surrounded on three sides by residential properties with a main road running along the fourth.
 The main entrance to the park is from Church Street which is accessed from the residential area.
 The park is compact but has many facilities including two football pitches, play area, fitness trail, multi-use games area, wooded area, open space and seating.
-There is also a WW1 War Memorial said to be the oldest in Wolverhampton.
+There is also a World War I War Memorial said to be the oldest in Wolverhampton.
 The park is well used by the local community and since 2012 has been protected by Fields in Trust as part of the Queen Elizabeth II Fields Challenge.
 This was a project to safeguard the future of parks and green spaces as public recreation land for future generations to enjoy and provide a permanent legacy of the Diamond Jubilee and the Olympics.

 Heath Town Baths

 Heath Town public baths were designed by H. B. Robinson, Borough Surveyor and Engineer.
 They were opened on 16 December 1932, by Alderman F. A. Willcock, chair of Wolverhampton Borough Council's Parks and Baths Committee.
 The Main Swimming Bath was 75 feet long by 34 feet wide.
 The Children's Swimming Bath was 40 feet long by 25 feet wide-ranging from a depth from three feet to three feet three inches deep.
 The building also included Wolverhampton's first large public washhouse which housed four rotary washing machines, twenty one drying horses, three electrically operated hydro-extractors, fifteen washing stalls for hand washing, drying houses and irons.
 The building also housed Heath Town's public library.
 The baths eventually closed in 2002, and the library closed on 3 November 2006.

 Heath Town Baths is a grade II listed building and has both architectural and social-historical importance locally and architectural significance nationally.
 Since 2006 it has since fallen into substantial disrepair.
 The building sits at the heart of Heath Town and its preservation and bringing back into use is stated to be a high priority in the Neighbourhood Plan.
 The Tessa Sanderson Foundation and Academy supports the campaign to bring the baths back into use.

-Heath Town Swimming Club which won several international competitions in the 1940s-1950s was based at the baths.
+Heath Town Swimming Club which won several international competitions in the 1940s–1950s was based at the baths.